It’s mid-May and therefore, it’s high time for our April Feature Alert. As hinted last time, we have a new awesome feature to introduce. Please meet:

 Now you can make your webhooks reply with the data produced inside your tasks by placing “HTTP Reply” component inside your task.
 Combined with Real-time Flows, this speeds up the data processing massively.

 With this new feature now in place, you can even build your own APIs on top of the elastic.io integration platform as a service.

 If you would like to have Request-Reply message exchange pattern activated for your project, please contact our support or sales team.

 Step-by-Step Execution improvements

-At the same, time we continue working on our new feature introduced in the March Feature Alert, namely the Step-by-Step Execution.1 Its performance is now sped up by the whole 50 percent.
-Thanks to the improved process of packaging of trigger and action components, the step-by-step execution features is working for you now even faster then before.
+At the same, time we continue working on our new feature introduced in the March Feature Alert, namely the Step-by-Step Execution.1 Its performance is now sped up by the whole 50 per cent.
+Thanks to the improved process of packaging of trigger and action components, the step-by-step execution feature is working for you now even faster than before.
 2 Now you can see your logs already during the set-up process for your integration flows.
-If you remember, with the Step-by-Step Execution feature, you can execute each individual step of your integration flow in the designer window with your own data.
+If you remember, with the Step-by-Step Execution feature, you can execute each individual step of your integration flow in the designer window with your own real-time data.
 Previously, though, if anything went not quite as expected, you would have to get back to your dashboard in order to see the logs.

 With our latest improvement, you get the logs straight in the designer window while still setting up the flow.
 This way you can track down any possible errors and fix them immediately.

 3 We also improved the way how you get your real-time data samples displayed in the designer window.

 If you have already tried out the step-by-step execution, you have noticed that you would see your data sample only mouse-click, in some kind of a tooltip.
 This sufficed if you had a short data sample, but it proved to be quite cumbersome for long data samples.
 Now all your data samples are displayed in neat windows with scrolling option.